ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

 ---
-title: "The impact of self-isolation on<br>psychological wellbeing."
+title: "The impact of self-isolation on psychological wellbeing."
 date: 2025-06-05T08:00:00Z
 draft: false
 type: "spotlight"